About historians and depositories

 The new MES system will run on D2000 version 21.1.72 on the Linux platform.
 One of the redundant archives has depositories turned on, again with a period of 1 month, the depositories are in the PostgreSQL 13 database.

 As this is a relatively large application, the depositories are divided into so-called depository segments.
 This means that 8 depository segments (0-7) are filled in parallel.
 On the Oracle platform, depositories are implemented as separate tablespaces.
-Figure 1 shows depository segments 230 and 231, each table space being represented on a disk by a single file.
-Depository numbers (230-231), depository segment numbers (S00-S07) and depository creation date (YYYYMMDD) are part of the
+Figure 1 shows depository segments 230 and 231, each tablespace being represented on a disk by a single file.
+Depository numbers (230-231), depository segment numbers (S00-S07) and depository creation date (YYYYMMDD) are part of the file names for easier orientation.

 The D2000 Sysconcole administration tool allows system administrators to connect to the archive and query the status of individual depositories.
 Figure 2 shows that all older depositories are connected for reading and the last depository (231) is currently being filled.